openstack/glance/doc/source/database_architecture.rst

 #. ``image_update(context, image_id, values, purge_props=False,
    from_state=None)`` — updates the existing image with the identifier *image_id* with the values listed in the *values* dictionary.
-Returns a dictionary representation of a newly created *Image* object.
+Returns a dictionary representation of the updated *Image* object.

  Optional parameters are:
      - ``purge_props`` — a flag indicating that all the existing